Aashish75/fine-tune-llama-trump/README.md

 LoRA(Low-Rank Adaptation) Config was used where tunable rank 16 matrices were induced instead of changing fine-tuning the Llama architecture itself.

+Scaled training across multiple GPU instances using DeepSpeed on Amazon SageMaker; merged and pushed model to Hugging Face Hub.

 **Model available at** - https://huggingface.co/Aashish75/llama-3.2-1b-trump0